Perfect Bound Book Setup

 Creating the Pages of the Book for Printing

-Please note that artwork supplied as Microsoft Word, PowerPoint, Excel, Publisher files or similar desktop publication programs are not considered press ready files suitable for commercial printing.
+Please note: Artwork supplied in Microsoft Word, PowerPoint, Excel, Publisher files, or similar desktop publishing programs is not considered press-ready and unsuitable for commercial printing.

 Layout Guidelines

-Page Sizes
+Page Size

 • A5 148mm x 210mm (portrait or landscape)